ucsb-cs56-pconrad/cs56-selenium-java-demo/README.md

 # Setup

+This repo is ready-to-go, fork and experiment it as you like.

 First of all, make sure you have downloaded the binary file for the selenium driver (either Chrome or Firefox) and added that to your system path.
 [How to get selenium](https://github.com/ucsb-cs56-pconrad/UCSB-CS56-pconrad.github.io/blob/master/_topics/selenium.md)

 # Dependencies